 - Combine the browned butter, powdered sugar, cream cheese and vanilla in a medium bowl and beat with a mixer until smooth.

-- Spread the frosting over the cooled bars and sprinkle the tops with the toasted pecans.
+- Spread the frosting over the cooled bars and sprinkle the tops with the toasted walnuts.

 - Enjoy!!! 🙂